ML-flash/Night_Watcher/README.md

 ## 🛡️ Security & Privacy

+- The framework runs locally with no external API calls except to specified news sources
-- All analysis runs locally (with LM Studio)
+- All LLM interactions happen locally through LM Studio (or optionally via Anthropic API)
-- Documents stored with cryptographic signatures
+- Documents stored with cryptographic signatures to prevent tampering
-- No data sent to external servers (unless using Anthropic)
+- No data is sent to external servers unless using Anthropic
 - Review queue ensures quality control

 ## 📈 Monitoring Authoritarian Patterns